THE NEW WALL AND CEILING INFRARED HEATING SYSTEM

 Our system works with a protective low voltage of 36V and is comfortably controlled by most modern Smart enabled room thermostats.

-Connection is completely safe thanks to the transformer with safety extra-low voltage (SELV).
+The connection is completely safe thanks to the transformer with safety extra-low voltage (SELV).

 A diffusion-open, fleece-backed and adhesion optimised film, which, due to its perforation, is ideal for plaster systems for ceiling installations.

 Our patented manufacturing method: Homogeneously fused and not built up in individual layers.
-This prevents defects caused by detachment of individual layers.
+This prevents defects caused by the detachment of individual layers.